commonhaus/foundation/bylaws/2-cf-membership.md

 ## General Members

-General membership in the CF is open to all who share our mission and are eager to contribute.
+**Join as an individual.** Membership to the CF is open to all individuals who share our mission and are willing to contribute[^1].

-- **How to Become a Member:** Get involved!
-Whether it’s coding, writing documentation, participating in community management, or advocating for the CF, your active involvement for three months earns you voting rights.
+- **Path to Membership:** Engage with the CF or one of its projects in any capacity for three months to gain eligibility.
+Whether it's contributing code, documentation, community management, or advocacy, your active participation is the key to becoming a member.
-- **Applying for Membership:** Share your intent through a formal application *(TBD: Criteria and form)*.
-The CFC reviews each application, assessing contributions and alignment with CF values.
+- **Application Process:** To formalize your membership, submit an application (*details TBD*).
+The CFC will review each application, focusing on your contributions and alignment with our values.

-**Decisions and Transparency:** Our review process is transparent.
+Our review process is transparent.
 Declined applicants receive explanations and can appeal.
 Our aim is always to be fair and act in the best interest of the CF community.

+[^1]: Companies (or similar legal entities) can ensure their views are represented by appointing a representative to the [advisory board][].

+## Membership Rights and Requirements

+As a CF member, you're not just a part of our community; you shape its future.
+You're entitled to:

+- **Voice and Vote**: Contribute to discussions, sponsor issues, and vote in elections and referendums.
+- **Individual Representation:** Remember, your membership represents you, not your employer or any legal entity.
+Companies can engage through the [advisory board][].

 ## Membership Dues and Renewal